ilias-ant/ilias-ant.github.io/content/blog/adversarial-validation/index.md

 ---
-title: "Adversarial validation: should i trust my validation set?"
+title: "Adversarial Validation: Should i trust my validation dataset?"
-date: "2023-06-16"
+date: "2023-07-16"
 draft: true

---
+---

 A common workflow in machine learning projects (especially in Kaggle competitions) is: